ai-talks-22/Talks/index.md

 ## CS and AI Talks

 This is bi-weekly seminar series from Ph.D. & Post-doctoral students.
-The idea is having knowledge about current topics in CS and AI.
+The idea is to know about current topics in CS and AI.
+It is open to anyone who wants to listen to a presentation and give a speech in the world as far as there is a relation with CS.

 **[Meeting Room](https://boun-edu-tr.zoom.us/j/99847037864?pwd=M3FublJnSWNyaVlVMjdJbGhFN0QvQT09) & Passcode: 998529**